 NAMI Skagit’s Board of Directors just approved giving out six (6) one-day scholarships to those members living with a mental

 Illness.
 Not a member?
 See the membership application on the address page!
 Don’t delay . . .Call Marti at 360.770.5666

 June 19 – 22 are the dates that the NAMI National Convention will be in Seattle at the Hyatt Regency Hotel.
 Early bird registration is on now through Feb 28th at www.nami.org It is important to register first, then receive your hotel codes for reserving a room.

 Speakers from all over the country will be coming and offering a myriad of topics.
 The convention changes location each year and may not be back in Seattle for quite some time, so please consider taking advantage of this opportunity.
 Scholarships have not yet been determined, but if you are interested, please keep track on the national and state websites, as well as namiskagit.org.

 Early bird registrations are: member $195, non-member $260, young adult (16-30) $160, peers $160.
 You may also register for just one or two days.
 Let’s have a NAMI Skagit crowd!

 NAMI Skagit Support Groups

-OPEN SUPPORT GROUP meets on the 4th Thursday of each month from 7 – 8:30pm (Jan 24) in the Library of the Anacortes United Methodist Church, 2201 H Ave.
-(Park in back and enter through the downstairs doors) This group is primarily for those who have a mental illness but family members and supportive friends are welcome.
+PEER SUPPORT GROUP meets on the 4th Thurs of each month, 7 – 8:30pm (Feb 28) in the Library of the Anacortes United Methodist Church, 2201 H Ave.
+(Park in back, enter through the downstairs doors).
+Primarily for those who have a mental illness but family members and supportive friends are welcome.
 No need to sign up; just come.
 Questions?
 Call Diana Dodds at 360.424.8224